WindWalker19/Python_for_Everybody/README.md

 # Python_for_everybody

-Solutions of all the assignments of the course work.
+Solutions on all the assignments of the course work in provided in Python3.